Home Blog Navigating Reference Check in Nova Scotia: Boost Your Hiring Confidence

 vulnerable sector CHECK

 A vulnerable sector check gives you the same information that the certified check does but also includes searching for pardoned sexual offences.
-Nova Scotia requires this check if your company works or volunteers with minors, the disabled, or senior citizens. apply now business crediblity
+Nova Scotia requires this check if your company works or volunteers with minors, the disabled, or senior citizens.
+Apply Now business crediblity

 Best Practices for Conducting Reference Checks